pgruetter/sdl-docs/docs/getting-started/get-input-data.md

 Let's say your friend Tom is fan of railways and he lives next to an airport.
 He wonders how many of these flights that start from his neighborhood could be replaced by rail traffic.

-You just discovered this tool called Smart Datalake Builder that's supposedly good for combining data from different sources and performing some analysis on it.
+You just discovered this tool called Smart Data Lake Builder that's supposedly good for combining data from different sources and performing some analysis on it.
 So you decide to help Tom by trying it that framework.